 Two androgens bind to AR: testosterone and dihydrotestosterone (DHT).
 DHT binds more preferentially to the receptor than testosterone.
 And DHT is the focus for male pattern baldness…

-DHT is found in high levels in the scalp of men who are balding.
-It is thought that the high levels of DHT are causing microinflammation in the hair follicles, which then results in the miniaturization of the follicles and hair loss.
+High levels of DHT occurs in the scalps of men who are balding.
+It is thought the high levels of DHT are causing microinflammation in the hair follicles, which then results in the miniaturization of the follicles and hair loss.

 The reasons that high DHT levels cause pattern baldness are not completely known.
 When males go through puberty and testosterone and DHT levels rise, this is what triggers hair growth all over the body.
 So why does it decrease hair growth on the head?